One Foot on the Ground, One Foot in the Water

 - Type of Event:

-One Foot on the Ground, One Foot in the Water is an exhibition that explores death and dying as states of transition, presenting processes of art making as a means of facing mortality collectively and individually.
+One foot on the ground, one foot in the water explores mortality as a state of transition, presenting processes of art making as a means of facing death collectively and individually.

-One Foot on the Ground, One Foot in the Water is accompanied by a fully illustrated e-catalogue featuring six newly commissioned texts.
+One Foot on the Ground, One Foot in the Water is accompanied by a fully illustrated e-catalogue featuring six newly commissioned texts by Yinimala Gumana, Mabel Juli, Wukun Wanambi and Pedro Wonaeamirri.

 This exhibition has received assistance from NETS Victoria’s Exhibition Development Fund 2020 supported by the Victorian Government through Creative Victoria.